Sulis: Cult at Bath

 Sulis was the local goddess of the thermal springs that still feed the spa baths at Bath, which the Romans called Aquae Sulis ("the waters of Sulis").
 Sulis was likely venerated as a healing divinity, whose sacred hot springs could cure physical or spiritual suffering and illness.
 According to scholar Miranda Green, the cult of Sulis at Bath was active until the mid-fourth century CE.
 Her name primarily appears on inscriptions discovered in an extensive temple area to her at Bath, with only a single instance outside of Britain at Alzey, Germany.

 At the Roman temple at Bath, several ancient additions to the altar area suggest that sacrifice there was a major part of worshipping the goddess.
 The open area surrounding the altar may have been used for processions and public offerings of meats and liquids.
-A majority of the finds at the spring consist of coins and curse tablets (see "Inscribed tablets" section next), with over twelve and a half thousand Roman coins and eighteen Celtic coins having been found in the reservoir.
+A majority of the finds at the spring consist of coins and curse tablets (see "Inscribed tablets" section next), with over 12,500 Roman coins and 18 Celtic coins having been found in the reservoir.
 In addition, items have also been retrieved that were likely private offerings, such as jewelry, gemstones, plates, bowls, military items, wooden and leather objects.

 Pewter vessels found in the spring reservoir have led some scholars to conclude that physical contact with the water may have been important for transfer of healing properties, with these vessels being used to pour the water over visitors' bodies.

 From the evidence of funerary inscriptions discovered on the site, it appears that visitors to the sacred springs may have included retired soldiers, soldiers acting as tourists, and/or soldiers looking for relief from injury or illness.
 In order to afford the inscriptions, those who recorded their visit with altars or tombstones would likely have been of higher status.

 The Temple to Sulis Minerva was known for burning coal in the altar-fire instead of wood.
-This coal would have been brought by slaves or servants, who would also assist in cleaning and service for cult meals.
+This coal would have been brought by slaves, who would also assist in cleaning and service for cult meals.

 The gilt bronze cult statue of Sulis Minerva "appears to have been deliberately damaged" sometime in later Antiquity, perhaps by barbarian raiders, Christian zealots, or some other forces.